chrisfcarroll/Azure-VM-Run/README.md

 # In More Detail

 Azure offers two viable approaches to cloud ML:
-1. A [managed service](https://azure.microsoft.com/en-gb/services/machine-learning/) with a “devops” style dashboard that can e.g. gather metrics from your training runs, provide a shared workspace for data, results, and experiment history.
-2. Or, a plain [virtual machine](https://azure.microsoft.com/en-gb/services/virtual-machines/data-science-virtual-machines/) with NVida GPU acceleratora.
+1. A plain [virtual machine](https://azure.microsoft.com/en-gb/services/virtual-machines/data-science-virtual-machines/) with NVida GPU acceleratora.
 Well, plainish: it's a complete graphical workstation with X-windows & R-studio etc etc, not just a command line with Anaconda and Python.
+2. A [managed service](https://azure.microsoft.com/en-gb/services/machine-learning/) with a “devops” style dashboard that can e.g. gather metrics from your training runs, provide a shared workspace for data, results, and experiment history.

 ### Option 1.
 Using Microsoft's Data Science Virtual Machine' image for ML training or work
 Microsoft have published several “Data Science Virtual Machine” images.
 The recommended image runs on Ubuntu and has NVidia CUDA support and GPU management.